Game-Engine-4/Game-Engine/README.md

 ## Installation
 Before continuing, you will need the following:

-* git installed on the computer
+* Git installed on the computer
 * Java IDE (Example: IntelliJ, Vscode)
 * (Dependencies that are needed, will be installed automaticlly when you will build the project)